×

 Interdisciplinary major/minor

-- Interdisciplinary majors/minors are administered by interdisciplinary programs formally so constituted in the College of Arts and Sciences as administrative units.
+• Interdisciplinary majors/minors are administered by interdisciplinary programs formally so constituted as administrative units in the College of Arts and Sciences.
+(The administrative distinction is the crucial one: departmental majors/minors, as well as interdepartmental majors/minors and interdisciplinary majors/minors, may include courses in subject-areas outside the home unit/s.)

-- The authority in curricular matters of Directors of interdisciplinary programs is presumed to arise from the consent of the participating faculty, just as the authority of departmental Chairpersons for departmental and interdepartmental majors/minors is presumed to arise from departmental consent; nonetheless, while Directors authorize applications to add individual courses to interdisciplinary majors/minors by Permtag Applications, participating departments are expected to sign off as stakeholders on applications for structural changes to interdisciplinary majors/minors.
+• The authority in curricular matters of Directors of interdisciplinary programs is presumed to arise from the consent of the participating faculty, just as the authority of departmental Chairpersons for departmental and interdepartmental majors/minors is presumed to arise from departmental consent; nonetheless, while Directors authorize applications to add individual courses to interdisciplinary majors/minors, participating departments are expected to sign off as stakeholders on applications for structural changes to interdisciplinary majors/minors.

-- Courses serving interdisciplinary majors/minors normally are identified in LOCUS by tags.
-Please note, however, that the programming of a major or minor to include a course is entirely separate from the programming of a course with a tag, although both items of programming should be done to match.
+• Courses serving interdisciplinary majors/minors normally are identified in LOCUS by tags.
+Please note, however, that the programming of a major or minor to include a course (handled through CIM's Program Management portal) is distinct from the programming of a course with a tag (handled through CIM's Course Inventory Management portal; the two applications may be bundled), although both items of programming should be done to match.
 The only function of a tag is to match its parameter in LOCUS's Class Search.

 Interdisciplinary Program